thoughtspot/tse-step-by-step/lesson-02-setting-up/README-02.md

 # Lesson 2: Setting up for the course

+In this lesson we'll go through the requirements to set up for the course.
+By the end, you should be in a position to be able to do the future lessons and exercises.
+Specific topics include:

+* The pre-conditions that need to be satisfied.
+* Review the TSE documentation.
+* Gain familiarity with the Developer Playground.
+* Downloading the starter code.

 ## Pre-conditions

 You should also have a ThoughtSpot developer account with TSE enabled.
 If you didn't already create an account, you can create a [trial account](https://www.thoughtspot.com/trial) that's good for 30 days and has TSE enabled.